catseye/SixtyPical/README.markdown

 address."
 This is generally an address into the operating system or hardware (e.g. kernal routine, I/O port, etc.)

+Not there yet:

-Inside a routine, an address may be declared with `temporary`.
-This is like `static` in C, except the value at that address is not guaranteed to be retained between invokations of the routine.
-Such addresses may only be used within the routine where they are declared.
-If analysis indicates that two temporary addresses are never used simultaneously, they may be merged to the same address.
+> Inside a routine, an address may be declared with `temporary`.
+This is like
+> `static` in C, except the value at that address is not guaranteed to be

-An address knows if it is an address of a byte, of a word, or of a table.
+> retained between invokations of the routine.
+Such addresses may only be used
+> within the routine where they are declared.
+If analysis indicates that two
+> temporary addresses are never used simultaneously, they may be merged
+> to the same address.

+An address knows what kind of data is stored at the address:

+*   `byte`: an 8-bit byte.  not part of a word.  not to be used as an address.
+    (could be an index though.)
+*   `word`: a 16-bit word.  not to be used as an address.
+*   `vector`: a 16-bit address of a routine.  two operations are supported on vectors: copying the contents of one vector to another, and jumping to the code at the address contained in the vector (and this can only happen at the end of a routine.)
+*   `byte table`: (not yet implemented) a series of `byte`s contiguous in memory starting from the address. this is the only kind of address that can be used in indexed addressing.

 ### Blocks ###